ginnox/CanalNetworkDocs/updatenotesNov2021.md

 # Update Notes (Nov 2021)

+The update for the period is packaged separately.
+The version and build information should appear as follows on user terminals.

+> iCAD Version 2.1.8.7512

+> iCAD Bridge Version 4.4.1

+> CanalNETWORK Version 1.5.0.1241

 The following major enhancements and features are made available in this release.

 ## File management Utility